 Time will tell which AI innovations produce the greatest successes for contact centers.
-While the industry’s tried-and-true methods still make sense, it’s wise to keep an eye on the potential of AI.
+While the industry’s tried-and-true methods still make sense, it’s wise to keep an eye on the potential of call center AI solutions.

-ReadyMode’s all-in-one call center solution strikes the right balance between proven and innovative technologies.
-Its intelligent ACD and predictive dialer boost efficiency, while its integrated CRM gathers and centalizes data to produce exceptional metrics.
+ReadyMode’s all-in-one, cloud-based call center solution strikes the right balance between proven and innovative technologies.
+Its intelligent ACD and predictive dialer boost efficiency, while its integrated CRM gathers and centralizes data to produce exceptional metrics.
 It’s the one thing you need to run a call center.